awelxtr/SeqModTimeCopy/README.md

 SeqModTimeCopy
 ==============

-Father's request for a method to copy files with a sequential modifiy time.
+Father's request for a method to copy files with a sequential modify time.